Angericky/defragmentation-file-system/README.md

 ## how to implement the defragmentation
+After defragmenting, your new disk image should contain:

+the same boot block (just copy it), a new superblock with the same list of free inodes but a new list of free blocks (sorted from lowest to highest to help prevent future fragmentation), new inodes for the files, data blocks at their new locations.

 ## test accuracy
 For each inode, I went through blocks of its data region to extract every file.